The Highway Code

 Learning the Highway Code

-When learning to drive you must have a full understanding of the Highway Code as it is important not only for the Theory Test and Hazard Perception Test, but also when you are out behind the wheel of a motor vehicle whilst taking lessons and ultimately your practical test.
+When learning to drive you must have a full understanding of the Highway Code as it is important not only for the Theory Test and Hazard Perception Test but also when you are out behind the wheel of a motor vehicle whilst taking lessons and ultimately your practical test.

 The purpose of both the Theory Test and Hazard Perception Test is to ensure that all learner drivers have some grounding in the Highway Code before they begin to learn to drive within the confines of a motor vehicle and under instruction.
 It is important to be conversant with the Highway Code simply because as drivers we cannot always have someone with us to identify hazards and signals.